 How do you prevent sticking to the pan?

 You can either spray your madeleine pan with coconut oil or rub the pan with butter to prevent your madeleines from sticking.

 If you love Madeleines as much as I do, I have quite a few fun flavors you can make!
 Check out all of my gluten free madeleines recipes!

-Can you make this madeleine recipe dairy-free?
+Can you make them dairy-free?

 You can easily make this recipe dairy-free by using non-dairy milk and a vegan butter like Smart Balance.

-- Gluten Free Lemon Pound Cake is one of the best cakes on the blog.
+- This Gluten Free Lemon Pound Cake is one of the best cakes on the blog.

 - My Gluten Free Lemon Layer Cake makes a great birthday cake.

 - 1 1/2 cups gluten free flour blend